Antisocial personality disorder: Neurological

-Antisocial behavior may be related to head trauma.
-Antisocial behavior is associated with decreased grey matter in the right lentiform nucleus, left insula, and frontopolar cortex.
-Increased volumes have been observed in the right fusiform gyrus, inferior parietal cortex, right cingulate gyrus, and post central cortex.
+Antisocial behavior may be related to a number of neurological defects, such as head trauma.
+Antisocial behavior is associated with decreased grey matter in the right lentiform nucleus, left insular, and frontopolar cortex.
+Increased volumes of grey matter have been observed in the right fusiform gyrus, inferior parietal cortex, right cingulate gyrus, and post-central cortex.

 Intellectual and cognitive ability is often found to be impaired or reduced in the ASPD population.
-Contrary to stereotypes in popular culture of the "psychopathic genius", antisocial personality disorder is associated with both reduced overall intelligence and specific reductions in individual aspects of cognitive ability.
+Contrary to stereotypes in popular culture of the "psychopathic genius", antisocial personality disorder is associated with reduced overall intelligence and specific reductions in individual aspects of cognitive ability.
 These deficits also occur in general-population samples of people with antisocial traits and in children with the precursors to antisocial personality disorder.

-People that exhibit antisocial behavior tend to demonstrate decreased activity in the prefrontal cortex.
-The association is more apparent in functional neuroimaging as opposed to structural neuroimaging.
-The prefrontal cortex is involved in many executive functions, including behavior inhibitions, planning ahead, determining consequences of action, and differentiating between right and wrong.
-However, some investigators have questioned whether the reduced volume in prefrontal regions is associated with antisocial personality disorder, or whether they result from co-morbid disorders, such as substance use disorder or childhood maltreatment.
-Moreover, it remains an open question whether the relationship is causal, i.e., whether the anatomical abnormality causes the psychological and behavioral abnormality, or vice versa.
+People that exhibit antisocial behavior tend to demonstrate decreased activity in the prefrontal cortex, and is more apparent in functional neuroimaging as opposed to structural neuroimaging.
+Some investigators have questioned whether the reduced volume in prefrontal regions is associated with antisocial personality disorder, or whether they result from co-morbid disorders, such as substance use disorder or childhood maltreatment.
+It is still considered an open question if the anatomical abnormality causes the psychological and behavioral abnormality, or vice versa.

+Antisocial behavior is also associated with structural brain differences.
+Some of the major areas involved are areas of the prefrontal cortex, such as the right frontal and temporal cortices, the ventromedial prefrontal cortex, and the middle and orbitofrontal cortices.
+In these areas, a reduction in gray matter is seen in individuals with antisocial personality disorder, suggesting these structural differences may play a role in their behavior.
+Reduced gray-matter volumes in these areas are in fact associated with a lack of emotional regulation, a lack of behavioral and response inhibition, and poor decision making among other affects.
+Additionally, those with ASPD have shown decreased gray matter volumes in other brain areas such as the amygdala and insula, suggesting possible issues with emotional reactions to certain stimuli.
+People that exhibit antisocial behavior also tend to demonstrate decreased activity in the prefrontal cortex, as is apparent in functional neuroimaging.

 Cavum septi pellucidi (CSP) is a marker for limbic neural maldevelopment, and its presence has been loosely associated with certain mental disorders, such as schizophrenia and post-traumatic stress disorder.
 One study found that those with CSP had significantly higher levels of antisocial personality, psychopathy, arrests and convictions compared with controls.